Wesxdz/kahlo-yawn/_posts/embryode.md

 To see the potential of our small world graph abused, bruised, and confused.
 Fiction is a failure of imagination to grow up into graph imagination.
 Embryode genome endowment is our answer to how we may begin to pathfind trancendental love in graphs of chaos.

+*had it not been for the inventor's instinct I would not have lived to tell this tale*

+*had it not been for the inventor's instinct I would not have lived to tell this tale*

+*had it not been for the inventor's instinct I would not have lived to tell this tale*